jlvFlores/hello-rails-react/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank those who have motivated me to keep on fighting despite how tough the journey may become.

-**I'd also like to mention [Gregoire Vella](https://www.behance.net/gregoirevella) and his [design](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=) from which I took inspiration for this project.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>